Camille Paglia is my favorite liberal.

 It seems odd to admit that someone possesses more intellect in the same breath as “but I disagree.”
 The assumption is, this person is intelligent, therefore I agree with her position.
 Or, the order may be, I know this person is intelligent because of our agreement.

 Another characteristic of Paglia that I admire is her grounding in historical context.
 She does not labor to describe a hypothetical utopia and then complain to no end that reality does not match.
-She is knowledgeable of the rise and fall of civilizations, able to recognize strengths and errors of previous ages with objective eyes on current trends.
+She is knowledgeable of the rise and fall of civilizations, and able to recognize strengths and errors of previous ages with objective eyes on current trends.

 Political discussions tend to be obnoxious, and there is no need for my input.
-People that were angry in 2016 are still bitter, and those who were elated are still anxious for the next election.
+People that were angry in 2016 are still bitter, and those who were elated are still anxious about the next election.

 < // >